Home » WaterRower Natural Rowing Machine Review

 • Strokes per Minute

-• Heart Rate Monitor
+• Heart Rate

 WaterRower Natural Rowing Machine S4 Monitor

-Here’s a quick breakdown of what’s presented on the monitor:
+Here’s a quick breakdown of what’s displayed:

 Intensity window: